j-hayes/intro-to-computing-sci-eng/Modules/Module2/README.md

 - The number pi
 - The latitude and longitude of a location
 - A person's first name, last name, and their day of the month they were born on
-- A list of the scores a student recieved on their exams for a semester.
+- A list of the scores a student received on their exams for a semester.

 The correct grouping are as follows:
 - The letter a is a character, the word boggle is a list of characters.
 A list of characters is often called a string.
 - The numbers are all numbers, there are two main ways of representing numbers that matter right away in programming.
 There are integers, i.e. whole numbers (e.g. ... -1, 0, 1, ... ) and non-whole numbers, numbers with fractional integer values (e.g. 101.132).
-(Irational and complex numbers are a topic for later.)
+(Irrational and complex numbers are a topic for later.)
 In most languages the integers are call integers (often abbreviated int) and the non-whole numbers are called floating point numbers (i.e. the decimal place can move around in the number.)
 There are different types of these numbers depending how big of a number is allowed to be represented by the type (more on this later.)
-- False, this is what is called a boolean, there are two differnet possible values false (represented in the computer as a 0) and true (represented in the computer as a 1).
-Boolean values and boolean logic are incredibly important in controlling the flow of your programming "condidionally" (e.g. depending on the values passed to the program)
+- False, this is what is called a boolean, there are two different possible values false (represented in the computer as a 0) and true (represented in the computer as a 1).
+Boolean values and boolean logic are incredibly important in controlling the flow of your programming "conditionally" (e.g. depending on the values passed to the program)
 - Another grouping would be the list of scores and the word boggle, as they are both lists of a given type, one numbers the other characters.
 - Another grouping would be the person's information and the latitude and longitude of a location.
 These are themselves groupings of multiple different properties represented by simple types (strings for the names and a numbers for the day and the lat/long).
 These are often called composite types or classes.
 (Specific instances are usually called objects)